The topics covered in the class include:

 We will also provide pointers to relevant online/offline materials as the class progresses.

-The final grade will be assigned based on the following criteria:
+The final grade will be assigned 100% based on projects this quarter.

 At http://www.deanofstudents.ucla.edu/Academic-Integrity, the Office of the Dean of Students presents University policy on academic integrity, with special attention to cheating, plagiarism, and student discipline.
 The policy summaries don’t specifically address programming assignments in detail, so we state our policy here.
 In order to earn any points on your coursework, you must turn in this signed agreement.

-Each of you is expected to submit your own original work, or the original work of your team in the project.
+Each of you is expected to submit your own original work.
 On many occasions it may be useful and have an educational value to ask others (the instructor, the TA, or other students) for hints or help, or to talk generally about programming strategies.
-Such activity is both acceptable and encouraged, but you must indicate any assistance (human or otherwise) that you received.
+Such activity is both acceptable and encouraged, but you indicate any assistance (human or otherwise) that you received and provide explicit citation to any materials that were not produced by yourself.
 Any assistance received that is not given proper citation will be considered plagiarism.
-In addition, to avoid unintended sharing and copying of your work, publishing your work on a public repository, such as public github, is strictly prohibited.
+In addition, to avoid unintended sharing and copying of your work, publishing your work on a public repository, such as public GitHub, is strictly prohibited.

 So where do we draw the line?
 We’ll decide each case on its merits, but here are some categorizations: